sumca252/spark-app/README.md

 ## Build the app

-To build the app you can use ```npm start```, it tells the webpack to watch the file system and automatically recreate bundle.js if file changes are detected.
+To build the app you can use ```npm run dev```, it tells the webpack to watch the file system and automatically recreate bundle.js if file changes are detected.
 If you change the style, you can run ```npm run style ```.

 ```
 cordova build